dnp1204/daily-code-challenge/README.md

 * right child nodes link to words lexicographically later than the parent prefix
 * middle child nodes continue the current word

-For instance, since code is the first word inserted in the tree, and cob lexicographically precedes cod, cob is represented as a left child extending from cod.
+For instance, since `code` is the first word inserted in the tree, and `cob` lexicographically precedes `cod`, `cob` is represented as a left child extending from `cod`.

 Implement insertion and search functions for a ternary search tree.